Cotton mill

 A cotton mill is a building that houses spinning or weaving machinery for the production of yarn or cloth from cotton, an important product during the Industrial Revolution in the development of the factory system.

-Although some were driven by animal power, most early mills were built in rural areas at fast-flowing rivers and streams using water wheels for power.
-The development of viable steam engines by Boulton and Watt from 1781 led to the growth of larger, steam-powered mills allowing them to be concentrated in urban mill towns, like Manchester, which with neighbouring Salford had more than 50 mills by 1802.
+Although some were driven by animal power, most early mills were built in rural areas at fast-flowing rivers and streams, and used water wheels for power.
+The development of viable steam engines by Boulton and Watt from 1781 led to the growth of larger, steam-powered mills.
+They were built in a concentrated way in urban mill towns, such as Manchester.
+Together with neighbouring Salford, it had more than 50 mills by 1802.